 2. When natural light isn’t an option, opt for blue-enriched LED lighting over fluorescent

 If you find yourself renting office space that doesn’t have many windows, they’re not exactly an easy thing to add.
-While daylight is best, if you simply don’t have that option, you can go with the next best thing: blue-enriched LED lighting.
+While daylight is ideal, if it’s not an option plan to go with the next best thing: blue-enriched LED lighting.

-The Well Living Lab performed a study that compared the effects of working under fluorescent lighting and blue-enriched white light.
+The Well Living Lab performed a study that compared the effects of working under fluorescent lighting as well as blue-enriched white light.
 The workers in the office with blue-enriched light saw improved performance at task switching and reported feeling more productive.
 They also received an average of 23 more minutes of sleep a night.

 3. Add plants

-While some business owners may feel an impulse toward a clean, minimalist design, but never let that aesthetic prevent you from bringing plants to a space.
+Some business owners may feel an impulse toward a clean, minimalist design, but never let that aesthetic prevent you from bringing plants to a space.
 Incorporating greenery in your office not only makes for a pleasing, natural environment, but it also has a measurable effect on health and productivity.

 Adding greenery to an office space improved productivity by 15 percent, in one study from the University of Exeter.
-And research from the University of Technology, Sydney, plants also reduce worker stress and other negative emotions by 30-60%.
-Plants are a relatively easy and affordable addition to your office.
-But they make a discernible difference in your employees’ quality of life and the amount of work they produce as a result.
+And research from the University of Technology, Sydney, found that plants reduce worker stress and other negative emotions by 30-60 percent.
+Plants are a relatively easy and affordable addition to your office that make a discernible difference in your employees’ quality of life and productivity.

 4. Include space for movement

-A big part of normal workplace culture is sitting.
+A big part of typical workplace culture is sitting.
 Lots of it.
-Around 25% of people in the U.S. reported sitting for over eight hours a day.
+Around 25 percent of people in the U.S. reported sitting for over eight hours a day.
 And it’s hurting our health and efficiency—but there’s a way to combat it.

-Your overall work culture is one important factor in getting employees to move around more—they have to feel getting up for walks throughout the day won’t look bad to a supervisor.
+Overall work culture is one important factor in getting employees to move around more—they have to feel that getting up for walks throughout the day won’t look bad to a supervisor.
 But your office design has a role to play too.
 A cramped, cluttered office with no walkways won’t encourage movement.
-Make sure you’re incorporating spaces where employees can get up and move around or take walks throughout the day.
+Make sure to incorporate spaces where employees can get up and move around throughout the workday.

 5. Turn up the thermostat

-Getting the temperature right is another important factor in employee productivity.
+Temperature matters.
 If you keep your office too cold, workers are likely to make more errors and be less productive.
-A Cornell University study found bumping the temperature from 68 to 77 degrees produced a 150% increase in worker output.
+A Cornell University study found bumping the temperature from 68 to 77 degrees produced a 150 percent increase in worker output.
 And in a Well Living study (the same one that studied natural lighting), workers reported finding it harder to get work done in cold offices.

-The Cornell researchers estimate that a cold office could be costing you 10% more per employee in labor costs.
-Turn up the thermostats a little and you’ll make employees more comfortable and get better results.
+The Cornell researchers estimate that a cold office could be costing you 10 percent more per employee in labor costs.
+Turn up the thermostat a little and you’ll make employees more comfortable and get better results.